MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 The `version` field in `snap.manifest.json` inherits the `version` field from `package.json`.
 :::

-You should also add an icon, by following the steps outlined in the [gas estimation Snap tutorial](../tutorials/gas-estimation.md#2-add-a-custom-icon).
+You should also add an icon by following the steps outlined in the [gas estimation Snap tutorial](../tutorials/gas-estimation.md#2-add-a-custom-icon).

 Lastly, you can update the content of `packages/site/src/pages/index.tsx`, such as removing the